MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 ---
 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
-By issuing an HTTP request, an entity can access to corporate HTTP services (APIs) that IBM MobileFirst Foundation Server provides access to.
-The predefined application-authenticity [security check](../) ensures that an application that tries to connect to a MobileFirst Server instance is the authentic one and was not tampered with or modified by a third-party attacker.
+By issuing an HTTP request, an entity can access to corporate HTTP services (APIs) that {{ site.data.keys.mf_server }} provides access to.
+The predefined application-authenticity [security check](../) ensures that an application that tries to connect to a {{ site.data.keys.mf_server }} instance is the authentic one and was not tampered with or modified by a third-party attacker.

-To enable application authenticity, you can either follow the on-screen instructions in the **MobileFirst Operations Console** → **[your-application]** → **Authenticity**, or review the information below.
+To enable application authenticity, you can either follow the on-screen instructions in the **{{ site.data.keys.mf_console }}** → **[your-application]** → **Authenticity**, or review the information below.

 #### Availability
 * Application authenticity is available in all supported platforms (iOS, Android, Windows 8.1 Universal, Windows 10 UWP) in both Cordova and native applications.